matatk/review-scripts/README.md

 3. Use `split -l <lines-per-person> review.state.todo` to create separate files for each person.
 You can tweak the generated files' names—more info can be found via `man split`.

+You could also collaborate by each working on separate channels, as described above.

 Limitations
 -----------

 There are no tests!
 Though [shellcheck](https://github.com/koalaman/shellcheck) is used as a linter, at least.
-The scripts were written to (hopefully :-)) help with a review in progress; if the workflow turns out to be useful, re-writing with [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) would be a good idea.
+The scripts were written to help with specific reviews.
+Perhaps re-writing with [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) would be a good idea.

 The designated order of reviewing commits is chronological.
 This means that you may review something that is superseded by a more recent commit.
 There could be some wasted time reviewing things that are replaced later, but it could be valuable to know the history.
-Something to reflect upon after the current review.

 The revisions are filtered for commits that affect a specific source file (so as to concentrate on the specification under review).
 Only one source file is supported.